goxrp/rippled-postman/README.md

 # Rippled Postman Collection

-This project provides a Postman Collection to be used with the `rippled` XRP Ledger server's JSON RPC API.
+This project provides [a Postman Collection](rippled_postman_collection.json)  to be used with the `rippled` XRP Ledger server's JSON-RPC API.

 Example request bodies are used from [https://xrpl.org/rippled-api.html](https://xrpl.org/rippled-api.html).